-Alarm ditto: fine Gold Watch Chains, Seals an Keys; Ear-rings, Finger-rings and Breastpins, general assortment ; fine Gold Cable Neck Chains; Coral, Amber, Cornelian, Steel, Gilt Wax and Fancy Bearls ; Gold, Silver, Pearl and Shell Sleeve Buttons ; fine cut Smelling Bottles Otto of Roses, Cologne Water ; Pen and Pocke Knives ; Pocket Combs ; Hemming's best Nee dles, sharps and betweens ; Steel Watch Chair Seals, Keys, Buckles, Clasps ; Key Rings and Canes assorted, buck and ivory heads, with and without Swords ; Chain Dog Collars ; Razors ; Pocket Books; Guard Chains; Musical Boxes Plated Castors from \$1 50 to \$35; Plated Can. diesticks from \$1 25 to \$20; Plated Snuffers and Trays; Plated and Britannia Tea and Table Spoons and Soup Ladles ; Britannia Tea Pots Dice ; Chessmen ; Draftsmen; Pearl, Metal an Lvory Counters ; Ivory and Brass Desk Seals ; Spectacles and Goggles ; Silver Thimbles ; age neral assortment of Silver Plate, consisting of Soup Ladles ; Table, Desert and Tea Spoons Salt and Mustard Spoons and Sugar Tongs-with a variety of other Articles in his line.
+& Alarm ditto; fine Gold Watch Chains, Scals and Keys; Ear-rings, Finger-rings and Breastpins, a general assortment; fine Gold Cable Neck Chains; Coral, Amber, Cornelian, Steel, Gilt, Otto of Roses, Cologne Water ; Pen and Pocket Knives ; Pocket Combs ; Hemming's best Needles, sharps and betweens; Steel Watch Chains, Seals, Keys, Buckles, Clasps; Key Rings and Dirks; Swords; Belts and Epauletts; Walking Canes assorted, buck and ivory heads, with and without Swords; Chain Dog Collars; Razors; Pocket Books; Guard Chains; Musical Boxes; dlesticks from \$1 25 to \$20 : Plated Snuffers and Trays; Plated and Britannia Tea and Table Spoons and Soup Ladles; Britannia Tea Pots; Dice; Chessmen; Draftsmen; Pearl, Metal and Ivory Counters; Ivory and Brass Desk Seals; Spectacles and Goggles; Silver Thimbles; a'ge neral assortment of Silver Plate, consisting of Soup Ladles; Table, Desert and Tea Spoons Salt and Mustard Spoons and Sugar Tongs-with a variety of other Articles in his line.

-WATCHES & CLOCKS carefully repain and warranted to keep time.
+WATCHES & CLOCKS carefully repaired, and warranted to keep time.
 All kinds of Jewellery repaired, at the shortest notice.

-J. C. S. returns his thanks to his friends for the patronage he has received, and hopes to continue to receive a portion of their favors and that of the public generally, which it will be his study to merit, by a continued observance of ue duties of his profession.
-90 St Raleigh, July, 1829.
+J. C. S. returns his thanks to his friends for the patronage he has received, and hopes to continue to receive a portion of their favors and that of the public generally, which it will be his study to merit, by a continued observance of the duties of his profession.
+Raleigh, July, 1839.